gauravjot/graphite-md-server/content/0_Installation.md

 next: 1_Getting_Started.md
 ---

-To get started with Graphite Docs, you need to set up a new instance.
+To get started with Planum Docs, you need to set up a new instance.
 This page will guide you through the process.

 ## Prerequisites